Skip to main content

 Notes

-• Costco Spain opened its first warehouse in 2014 (Sevilla) and has been slowly expanding since — the four current locations cluster around Madrid and the south
+• First warehouse: 2014 (Sevilla) — four locations cluster around Madrid and the south

-• Food courts are smaller than US counterparts, but the lines at peak hours suggest the concept has landed
+• Food courts are smaller than US, but peak-hour lines suggest the concept has landed

-• Churros sell particularly well given Spain's deep churro culture — but the Costco version competes on convenience, not authenticity
+• Churros sell well given Spain's deep churro culture — Costco competes on convenience, not authenticity

-• The Sevilla and Málaga locations lean heavier on gazpacho in summer, because those cities get properly, mercilessly hot
+• Sevilla and Málaga lean heavy on gazpacho in summer, because those cities get mercilessly hot